SDU-eScience/Documentation/docs/source/index.rst

    pg_basebackup -U replication -h 172.22.240.11 -p 5432 -D /var/lib/pgsql/9.6/data2 -R

-5. Set up replication-related parameters, connections and authentication in the standby server like the primary, so that the standby might work as a primary   after failover
+5. Set up replication-related parameters, connections and authentication in the standby servers like the primary, so that the standby might work as a primary after failover

-6. Enable read-only queries on the standby server
+6. Enable read-only queries on the standby servers

    Edit ``postgresql.conf``